piallai/glove/doc/readme/App/CLI/CLI_GUI.md

 - *CLI_parameters* otherwise (binary file)

-When executing the program with the <code>-glove</code> cli argument, if an autosaved parameters file exists, then it is loaded.
+When executing the program with the <code>-glove</code> cli argument, if an autosaved parameters file exists, then it is automatically loaded.

 However, if any other cli argument is added, then auto loading of the last parameters is disabled.